Xananax/create-typestyle/README.md

 You'll find a demo in the `src/demo` directory

-Check the code on [codesandbox](https://codesandbox.io/s/pmzol7vnwx)
+Check a live demo on [codesandbox](https://codesandbox.io/s/x9w5z3jkvp)

 ## Usage